FacilityKit Blog

 CMS Special Focus Facility Program Just Got Significantly Harder

 Falls replaced staffing as the primary SFF selection criterion.
 Two IJ citations on a single survey now trigger immediate termination consideration.
 Graduation requires 13 or fewer deficiencies — a single bad survey blocks it.
-Post-graduation monitoring is now 3 years.
-Full breakdown and action steps for DONs.

 CMS Data Validation Audits Are Here.
 Is Your SNF Ready?

 CMS began random data validation audits of iQIES MDS submissions in January 2026.
 Facilities selected have 45 days to respond with supporting clinical documentation — or face a 2% APU reduction.
-The 10-point MDS coordinator prep checklist, penalty calculator, and year-round audit readiness guide.

 SNF Emergency Preparedness Plan — CMS Requirements & Free Checklist